snowdrop/spring-boot-quickstart-istio/README.md

 # Instructions to play with Say and Greeting Spring Boot Microservices

-This Quickstart contains 2 Spring Boot applications where the REST `Say` service calls the REST `Greeting` service.
+This Quickstart contains 3 Spring Boot applications.
+A static front application that you can use to send a message.
+Then this application will issue at the backend side a REST request to call the `Say` service which also itself will call the `Greeting` service by issuying a REST call.
 The project can be used locally and launched using Spring Boot Maven plugin or deployed on OpenShift.

 To support multiple environments, 2 maven profiles have been defined and will be used to pass the endpoint of the greeting service